efdevcon/DIPs/DIPs/DIP-31.md

 ## Pretix Configuration

-In order to offer tickets to events, a host must set up their `Organizer`, `Event`s and `Product`s for each event they want to seel tickets to.
+In order to offer tickets to events, a host must set up their `Organizer`, `Event`s and `Product`s for each event they want to sell tickets to.
 Pretix is quite flexible, and there are may correct ways to set up a Pretix `Organizer`.

 However, in order for PCDpass to be able to issue PCD-based tickets to event attendees, there are a few specific configuration options that must be set up correctly.